dress code: general

 A dancer’s attire greatly determines the attitude toward her/his class work, and therefore we require that the standard of appropriate neatness be observed at all times.
 The teacher may not allow class participation by a student who regularly neglects this requirement.

 We invite you to visit Spell’s Dancewear in Brentwood for your dancewear needs.
+Mention that your student dances with Fellowship School of Dance for 10% off your entire order!

 Please read all general and style-specific policies below: